 When did you participate in the Undergraduate Session Assistants Program or Senate Fellowship?

-I participated in the Undergraduate Session Assistants Program during Spring 2015.
+I participated in the 2010 Session Assistant Program

 Which Senate office were you placed in during your internship?